sfagin89/Stegosaurus/README.md

 ### Running the Application
 *Important: This app has only been tested with Python3, it may not work with Python2*

+*Note: Because JPEG uses lossy compression algorithm, some data may be lost, which results in inconsistent encode output.
+Due to this, all input JPEG images will be output as PNG files, to preserve the fine adjustments implemented in the encoding process*

 ##### Currently Supported Image File Types:
   * **JPG/JPEG**: File must end in *.jpeg* extension